PierrickLeroy/mma-graph/README.md

-# mma-graph
-Applying network science to UFC match records

 # Data
-- recap of fights : 6K rows and 150 columns describing every fight in UFC during a decades long year span
+UFC-Fight historical data from 1993 to 2021 (available at https://www.kaggle.com/datasets/rajeevw/ufcdata)
+- Compiled UFC fight, fighter stats and information
+- 144 columns and 6K rows with information about fighters characteristics and fight outcome
+- each row represents a match

+# Techniques used
+GNN, GCNN, Gephi, networkx, PageRank, PyG

-# Cool things to try
+# Cool things to do
-- find cluster according to weight categories and time
-- create a dynamic ranking of fighters based on strength of their opponents
+## Node level
+- [x] weight class prediction (classification)
+- [ ] predict wether a fighter has been a champion (bin. classification, imbalanced)
+- [ ] community detection
+- [ ] dynamic power ranking / temporal graph

+## Edge level
+- [ ] predict outcome of matches given all preceding fights

 # Visualisation

 ![Alt text](images/mmagraph_github.png)

 On the picture above, the size of the node reflects the number of bouts a fighter has participated in.
 The C shape obtained with Force Atlas is a manifestation of some fighters fighting in different categories hence through attraction making the whole structure fold a bit.
-You can see some of these fighter if you look carefully.
+You can see some of these cross weight categories fighter if you look carefully.
 The network of women is logically disconnected from the men's.